-You may be entitled to help with childcare costs in your Working Tax Credit.
-First of all, check whether you meet the conditions for Working Tax Credit.
+As a first step, check whether you meet the conditions for Working Tax Credit.
 There are separate conditions for the childcare element.

-Childcare costs can be included for children until the week of 1 September after they are 15, or 16 if they are blind or on Disability Living Allowance or Personal Independence Payment
+Childcare costs can be included for children until the week of 1 September after they are 15, or 16 if they are blind or on Disability Living Allowance or Personal Independence Payment.

 The childcare must be registered or approved and not provided by a close relative if it is being given in your own home.
 Most school-based childcare is also covered.
 The rules on what childcare counts are slightly different in England, Scotland, Wales and Northern Ireland – get advice if you are not sure, or check the leaflet WTC5 ‘Help with the costs of childcare’.

 If it is a one-parent household the parent must work 16 hours or more.
 If there are two adults both must work 16 hours or more, unless one partner is on certain benefits or national insurance credits for sickness or disability (for example, getting Employment and Support Allowance), in hospital, in prison, or a carer entitled to Carer’s Allowance

 The maximum childcare costs taken into account are £175 a week for one child or £300 a week for more than one child.

 If you pay childcare costs all year round but they vary in school holidays, you can work out an average based on a year of paying childcare costs.
-If you only pay childcare costs at certain fixed times of year, you can choose to report the average over these fixed periods and be paid extra tax credits only when you have these costs.
+If you only pay childcare costs at certain fixed times of year, you can choose to report the average over these fixed periods and be paid extra Tax Credits only when you have these costs.

 If you are not sure, the safest approach is to report all changes to the Tax Credit Office and keep a note of the date and time that you notified them.
 There is a childcare costs calculator on gov.uk, which will calculate an average for you if you have been paying childcare costs for at least a year.

-Another childcare scheme is tax-free childcare, but you won’t be able to use this if you claim tax credits or you are in a salary sacrifice scheme for vouchers.
+Another childcare scheme is Tax-Free Childcare, but you won’t be able to use this if you claim Tax Credits or you are in a salary sacrifice scheme for vouchers.
 You can find out more about all the schemes from the Childcare Choices website, and there is a tool to help you work out how much help you would get from each scheme you are eligible for here.